jimdigriz/oauth2-worker/README.md

  * **`oauth2-worker.js`:** web worker
  * **`oauth2-redirect.html` and `oauth2-redirect.js`:** page used to bounce the authentication off

-It may help to start looking at the [example demo `index.html`](webroot/index.html) and then use the following as a reference.
+It may help to start looking at the [example demo `index.html`](webroot/index.html) and then use the following as a reference to understand the moving parts.

 ## `new OAuth2()`